IgorSusmelj/rustynum/docs/tutorials/replacing-numpy-for-faster-analytics.md

 ---

-## Putting It All Together

-By comparing performance for each operation, you can decide where RustyNum is most beneficial in your workflow.
-Some common findings:

-- **Larger arrays** often highlight greater speedups with RustyNum.
-- **Repeated runs** help confirm if performance gains are consistent.
-- **Float32** data types sometimes outperform float64 in RustyNum (depending on hardware and usage).

----

-## Practical Tips

-1. **Batch Replacements**: If you have multiple NumPy calls (e.g., mean, min, dot) in a single function, switching them all to RustyNum can yield a more substantial overall speedup.
-2. **Benchmark Thoroughly**: Profiling different array shapes and data types ensures you’re optimizing the right operations.
-3. **Mind the Overhead**: For smaller arrays, overhead might reduce or negate speed gains.

----

 ## Next Steps

 - Check out our [API Reference](../../api/) for a complete list of functions and classes.
 - Explore more advanced examples in our upcoming [Tutorials](../).
 - Contribute your own ideas or ask questions on our [GitHub](https://github.com/IgorSusmelj/rustynum).

-Replacing essential NumPy functions with RustyNum can boost performance in many workloads.
-By running benchmarks on your own hardware, you’ll see where RustyNum truly shines.
-Try it on real-world data and let us know how it goes!